multun/blog/content/pages/index.rst

 Welcome to my blog :)

-I write about programming, computer science in general, and more!
+I write about software and railway stuff